th3n4n/mc-defaultedit/README.md

 This resource pack contains newly-since-1.14 default textures from Mojang and were backported to work with Minecraft version 1.7-1.8.9.
 It is somewhat similar to the TheLegend27 pack but with a few touches from me.
 The resource pack is WIP and will be updated with time.
 Soon I will provide some details here about what textures I added in additionally & edited.
 ## As of now, all of the texture files haven't been uploaded onto GitHub yet so please give me some time to finalize everything.
-#Download
+# Download
-Click the green Code button on the top right and then click Download ZIP.
+Click the green Code button on the top right and then click Download ZIP (or just simply click [here](https://github.com/th3n4n/not-available/archive/refs/heads/main.zip)).
 Once you've finished downloading, un-zip the file to your `resourcepack` folder.
 # Why did you create a GitHub repo just to maintain a Minecraft resource pack?
 Well, excuse me because this idea popped into my head.
 And here it is. 😭